nasa/cumulus-orca/tasks/request_files/API.md

 CUMULUS_MESSAGE_ADAPTER_DISABLED (str): If set to 'true', CumulusMessageAdapter does not modify input.
 STATUS_UPDATE_QUEUE_URL
 The URL of the SQS queue to post status to.
+ORCA_DEFAULT_BUCKET
+The bucket to use if destBucket is not set.

 **Arguments**: